 Unit certificates purchased on or after 1 January 2011 (new units) are subject to the taxation of realised value increases upon the sale of the units regardless of how long they are held.
-The tax is withheld by the bank managing the securities account, which retains 25% KESt (for taxable income from 1 January 2016: 27.5% KESt) on the difference between the sale proceeds and the adjusted acquisition value (acquisition costs are increased by dividend-equivalent earnings and reduced by tax-exempt disbursements).
+The tax is withheld by the bank managing the securities account, which retains 27.5% KESt on the difference between the sale proceeds and the adjusted acquisition value (acquisition costs are increased by dividend-equivalent earnings and reduced by tax-exempt disbursements).